luckeepanda/dollarapp/README_STRIPE_SETUP.md

 2. **Host the Verification File**
    - Place the file at: `https://yourdomain.com/.well-known/apple-developer-merchantid-domain-association`
    - Ensure it's accessible via HTTPS
+   - For local development, you may need to skip this step

 3. **Verify Domain in Stripe**
    - Enter your domain in the Stripe dashboard
    - Click "Verify Domain"
+   - Note: This is required for production but may not work in development

 ## 6. Testing